European Regional Development Fund (ERDF)

 - A regulation on specific provisions for the European Territorial Cooperation goal (Interreg).

-They also maintain thematic concentration for the top two priorities: support for innovation, the digital economy and SMEs delivered through a smart specialisation strategy (PO1); and a greener, low-carbon and circular economy (PO2).
-The new cohesion policy also introduced a list of activities that are not to be supported by the ERDF.
-It includes the decommissioning or construction of nuclear power stations, airport infrastructure (except in the outermost regions) and some waste management operations (e.g. landfill).
+The cohesion policy has a list of activities that are not to be funded by the ERDF.
+It includes the decommissioning or construction of nuclear power stations, airport infrastructure (except in the outermost regions), some waste management operations (e.g. landfill) and support for the tobacco industry.

-For the 2021-2027 programming period, around EUR 200.36 billion has been allocated to the ERDF (including EUR 8 billion for European Territorial Cooperation and EUR 1.93 billion of special allocations for the outermost regions).
 Less-developed regions will benefit from co-financing rates of up to 85% of the cost of the projects.
-Co-financing rates for transition regions and for more-developed regions will be up to 60% and 40% respectively.
+Co-financing rates for transition regions and for more-developed regions will be up to 60% and 50% respectively.

 Role of the European Parliament